Apple iPhone 13 vs Nokia XR21 5G

 Who should buy each?

-Choose the Apple iPhone 13 if: you want a lighter phone at 6.14 oz, you prefer a premium build quality for durability, or you need longer software support with 6+ years of updates.
+Choose the Apple iPhone 13 if: you want a lightweight phone at 6.14oz, you prefer a top-notch camera with Dolby Vision HDR, or you enjoy the Apple ecosystem.

 Conclusion